SME | Published on November 6, 2024

 The Rock & Roll Hall of Fame is a unique fusion of artistic accomplishments: it’s dedicated to honoring a musical tradition whose roots stretch from pioneering musicians in the early 20th century to contemporary inductees like Cher, A Tribe Called Quest, and Elton John.
 The building itself is an architectural wonder designed by the renowned architect I.M.
 Pei, who designed the Rock Hall’s glass pyramid and auditorium to look like a turntable from an aerial view and create a vibrant, exciting visitor experience within.

 Situated on Cleveland’s lakeshore, the Rock Hall has enriched the Cleveland area and music culture at large since 1995 by hosting events, educating students, inducting new members, and drawing a wide audience through diverse displays of rock subgenres.
 It’s an economic powerhouse for northeast Ohio, drawing around 600,000 visitors and generating an estimated $250 million of commerce annually.
-It also hosts tens of thousands of K-12 students, fostering moments of creative expression in the next generation.
+It also hosts tens of thousands of visiting K-12 students each year, fostering moments of creative expression in the next generation.

 The Rock Hall is a defining presence on Cleveland’s Lake Erie lakefront, a feature the city is keen on developing as a world-class attraction where nature and culture meet.
 As a museum and music venue, the Rock Hall has served its community through student education, resident-only deals, and fostering a community-wide appreciation for music.